Other Clubs in SW Ohio

 - We have participated in the Ohio QSO Party in August for the last

-few years and hope to participate again this year
+few years and hope to continue every year

 - CQ WPX SSB contest in the spring